 Member of Finance and Audit Committee, Member of CEO Performance and Nominations Committee.

 Kim is the current CEO of Tennis ACT, having overseen significant growth of the sport in the ACT and region over the last four years.
 Previously working for Tennis Australia, he led two strategic priorities for the organisation and is an experienced leader in the sport and recreation sector, a sector that engages with volunteers on a weekly basis.
 His expertise provides a valuable

 Di joined the Volunteering and Contact ACT Ltd Board in May 2021.
 Di is a senior executive with extensive operational and management experience.
 She has previously managed a not-for-profit organisation and has held operational and leadership roles across a range of sectors, including telecommunications, energy services, legal and government.
 Di is currently the CEO of Project Independence.
 Di holds a Bachelor of Laws, a Master of Public Law, and a Bachelor of Arts in Professional Writing (Journalism).
 She is a Member of the Australian Institute of Company Directors.

-Lee is the Chief Executive Officer of Communities@Work, the largest Not-for Profit organisation in the ACT.
-Lee has been with the organisation for 30 years and has made many connections with local government and the community sector during that time.
+Lee is the Chief Executive Officer of Communities@Work, the largest Not-for-Profit organisation in the ACT.
+Lee has been with the organisation for 30 years and has made many connections with the local government and the community sector during that time.
 Volunteers play an important role in her organisation so she understands the valuable contribution they make in the community.